 We don’t generally consider children as having stressful lives, but when you think about how busy they are and we are as well, always rushing around to school, sports, lessons and so on, we can begin to appreciate that they are under significant pressure.
 This can definitely have a negative effect on their lives in many areas.

 The great challenge in teaching kids is to be able to hold their attention.
 Fortunately, kids love to be in motion and they love to talk.
-They can do both of these in a yoga class and they will love playing like various animals, trees, flowers, cobras and warriors.
-The instructor should allow them to let go and roar in the lion pose, bark in the dog pose, meow in a cat stretch and hiss in a cobra.
+They can do both of these in a yoga class and they will love playing with various animals, trees, flowers, cobras, and warriors.
+The instructor should allow them to let go and roar in the lion pose, bark in the dog pose, meow in a cat stretch, and hiss in a cobra.

-The many benefits of yoga: stillness, balance, flexibility, focus, peace, grace, connection, health and well-being can be imparted to children in an interactive and pleasurable way that create the foundation for a life-long practice.
+The many benefits of yoga: stillness, balance, flexibility, focus, peace, grace, connection, health, and well-being can be imparted to children in an interactive and pleasurable way that creates the foundation for a life-long practice.
 Children will be given the opportunity to express themselves and learn important principles such as reverence for life and the interdependence of all beings.